linked-planet/atlassian-plugin-kotlin/README.md

 ## Usage

-Use [!install-all-tags.sh](install-all-tags.sh) to install all available tags on your local machine.
+Use [install-all-tags.sh](install-all-tags.sh) to install all available tags on your local machine.

 ### Required Properties
 | name | description |